Prompt Engineering for GTM Automation: Practical Patterns That Work

 Table of Contents

-This guide covers the patterns that hold up in production, not the ones that look good in blog post examples.
+This guide covers the patterns that hold up in production, not the ones that look good in demos.

 Pattern 1: Structured Output Enforcement